HieuTranTrung1204/TrainingReactNative/README.md

   + Animated.spring(): Create an animation with physical model by using velocity to create fluid motions as the toValue updates.

+  + Animated.sequence(): is one method for composing animations together.
+This will have an animation trigger one after the other

 1. Animated:
   + toValue: Animation value will update yo